jbisbee/virtualenvwrapper-django/README.md

 *__Note:__ If you run into any problems with these install instructions let me know.
 I tried to be generic as possible without having to maintain an install script that hides the logic form you (and most likely assumes things and gets the important bits wrong).
-I would love to help you figure out why things didn't work and update the instructions accoridngly.
-Don't get discouraged! :D  Thank you very much John Barry for the idea!*
+I would love to help you figure out why things didn't work and update the instructions accordingly.
+Don't get discouraged! :D  Thank you John Barry (via Google+) for the idea for these instructions!*

 ### How Settings are Found ###